 a.
 With the merciful You will show Yourself merciful: David understood a basic principle of God’s dealing with men; that God often treats a man in the same way that man treats others.

 i.
 Jesus explained this principle in the Sermon on the Mount: For with what judgment you judge, you will be judged; and with the measure you use, it will be measured back to you (Matthew 7:2).
 Human nature wants to use a small measure of mercy with others, but wants a large measure of mercy from God.
 Jesus told us to expect the same measure from God that we give to others.

 ii.
 “Note that even the merciful need mercy; no amount of generosity to the poor, or forgiveness to enemies, can set us beyond the need of mercy.”
 (Spurgeon)

 iii.
 “The attitude of God towards men is created by their attitude towards Him.”
 (Morgan) This principle works in a positive way; those who show great mercy are given great mercy.
 It also works in a negative way: with the devious You will show Yourself shrewd.
 One illustration of this was how God used the shrewd Laban to educate the devious Jacob (Genesis 27-28).

 v.
 Translators have had trouble with the second half of Psalm 18:26, because it communicates a difficult concept.
-It’s easy say that if a man is pure towards God, then God will be pure to him.
-But you can’t say that if a man is wicked towards God, then God will be wicked towards him, because God can’t do wickedness.
+It’s easy say that if a man is pure toward God, then God will be pure to him.
+But you can’t say that if a man is wicked toward God, then God will be wicked toward him, because God can’t do wickedness.
 So, “David expresses the second half of the parallel by a somewhat ambiguous word, the root meaning of which is ‘twisted.’
 The verse actually says, ‘To the twisted (or crooked) you will show yourself twisted (or crooked)’….
 The idea seems to be that if a person insists in going devious ways in his dealings with God, God will outwit him, as that man deserves.”
 (Boice)